14 of the best family hiking vacations in the USA

 Florida: Miccouskee Greenway Trail

-Near Tallahassee, the Miccouskee Greenway Trail is a rustic, yet easy, sand and crushed stone trail that parallels the Miccouskee Canopy Road.
+Near Tallahassee, the Miccosukee Greenway Trail is a rustic, yet easy, sand and crushed stone family friendly hiking trail that parallels the Miccosukee Canopy Road.

 The canopy roads in this area are historically significant, first used by Native Americans and then by the Spanish to travel through the region under the shaded protection of the trees.